roberthein/TinyConstraints/README.md

 ```

 ### Activation and Deactivation
-Besides the default `NSLayoutConstraint` activation, `Tiny Constraints` also provides a way to activate *a set* of constraints.
+Besides the default `NSLayoutConstraint` activation, `TinyConstraints` also provides a way to activate *a set* of constraints.
 ```swift
 constraints.activate()
 ```